 Insurance companies can be difficult to contend with after auto accidents.
 The other driver’s insurance provider may try to limit its liability by disputing fault or unfairly denying your claim.
 Hiring an accident lawyer can level the playing field and prevent an insurance company from using these tactics to limit your recovery.
-Your attorney can handle all communications and negotiations with the insurance provider while you go through medical treatments and start to heal.
+An Atlanta car accident lawyer can handle all communications and negotiations with the insurance provider while you go through medical treatments and start to heal.
 Trusting your motor vehicle accident case to an attorney can allow you total peace of mind to focus on the future.

 There are many contributing factors to car wrecks, and many of them involve driver error or negligence.
 Possible causes of car wrecks include: